-Two days of biking through secluded villages in the hills above Škofja Loka are marked by two UNESCO heritage sites, i.e. the Franja Partisan Hospital and the abandoned mercury mine in Idrija.
-Half way between the two sites lies the town of Cerkno, which is home to a world-famous jazz festival.
+Two days of mountain biking through pristine forests and secluded villages in the hills above Škofja Loka are marked by two UNESCO heritage sites, i.e. the Franja Partisan Hospital and the abandoned mercury mine in Idrija.
+In between the two sites lies the town of Cerkno, known as an excellent biking destination.

-Trans Slovenia 03 is an alternative trail for starting the 2000km long Trans Dinarica tour.
+Trans Slovenia 02 is an alternative trail for starting the 2000 km long Trans Dinarica tour.